MaartenAfschrift/OpenSim_SourceAD/README.md

     * Let OpenSim get this for you using superbuild (see below); much easier!
     * [Build on your own](https://github.com/docopt/docopt.cpp) (no instructions).

-#### Download the OpenSim-Core source code modified to enable algorithmic differentiation (OpenSim-AD-Core)
+#### Download the OpenSim-Core source code modified to enable the use of algorithmic differentiation (OpenSim-AD-Core)

 * Clone the opensim-ad-core git repository.
 We'll assume you clone it into `C:/opensim-ad-core-source`.
   **Be careful that the repository is not on the `master` branch but on the `AD-recorder` branch.**